-Dr. Garrett currently serves as the CSD Department Chair and Graduate Program Director.
+Dr. Garrett currently serves as Associate Professor in the Communication Sciences and Disorders Department.
 His recent courses include Voice Pathology, Advanced Instrumentation, Neurology, and Organic Disorders.
 Dr. Garrett is proud to be associated with the exceptional faculty and students in the CSD Department at Baylor.

 Dr. Garrett came to the field of Speech Pathology in an unusual way.
 He began his undergraduate education as a Biology and Psychology major and learned about Speech Pathology by reading a friend's Aphasia textbook.
 He fell in love with the field, and found his calling.
 The field incorporates all aspects of science (anatomy, physiology, neurology, acoustics, etc.) yet applies the science to helping people in a very real and personal way.

 Dr. Garrett completed his Masters Degree at Baylor and his Ph.D. at University of Iowa.
 After a Post-Doctoral Fellowship at Haskins Laboratories, he taught at the University of Wisconsin at Madison.
 Returning to Texas, his home state, he was an Asst.
 Professor at Baylor College of Medicine - Otolaryngology Head and Neck Surgery, a Voice Scientist at the Texas Voice Center in Houston, and an Adjunct Professor at Rice University.

 For the last decade, Dr. Garrett has enjoyed his time at Baylor University.
 He and his family have a long history at Baylor and were awarded the Baylor Alumni - First Family Award in 2003 (along with the other 53 family members over 4 generations who have attended Baylor).